 The meetings will usually be between the parents/carers & the class teacher, sometimes the SENCo and other professionals working with your child might also attend if appropriate.

-Parents can ask The Parent Partnership Service to help them to prepare for or accompany them to the review meeting.
+Parents can ask SENDIASS (SEND Information, Advice and Support Service) to help them to prepare for or accompany them to the review meeting.

 How do your teachers help pupils with learning difficulties or disabilities to learn, including what they learn?

 The school will have the highest possible expectations for your child and all pupils in the school.
 All teaching is based on building on what your child already knows, can do and can understand.
 Your child’s teacher/s will put in place different ways of teaching so that your child is fully involved in learning in class.
 This may involve things like using more practical learning or providing different resources adapted for your child.
 Your child’s teacher will also put in place specific strategies (which may be suggested by the SENCo or staff from outside agencies) to enable your child to access the learning task.
 All children in school receive this.